chadrem/tribe/README.md

 ## Registries

 Registries hold references to named actors so that you can easily find them.
-In general you shouldn't have to create your own since there is a global one (Tribe.registry).
+You don't have to create your own since there is a global one (Tribe.registry).

     actor = Tribe.root.spawn(Tribe::Actor, :name => 'some_actor')